LimEileen/ID_Assignment01_ResponsiveWebsite/README.md

 ### Existing Features
 - Home page - allow users to know about the groups's background and also their logo's revolution
-- Members page - allow users to know all the members and their real personality.
+- Members page - allow users to know all the members and their real personality
-- Schedule page -
+- Schedule page - allow users to know about the idol's upcoming schedules.
+The schedules content the date, time, place and also the show title

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Shop page - allow users to purchase some of the merchandise

 ### Features Left to Implement
-- Another feature idea
+- Add on a new page of discography - allow users to know all their

 ## Technologies Used